bbrooklyn/codewar-solutions/README.md

 <p>Solutions from the codewar challenges I have completed.</p>

 *These are not the best solutions.
-Some of them may be very bad.*
+Some of them may be very bad (sorry).*